1991 Indianapolis 500: Finish

 On lap 183, Danny Sullivan blew his engine down the frontstretch, spewing a huge cloud of smoke, and bringing out the caution flag.
 Leader Michael Andretti took advantage of the break, and ducked into the pits for much-needed fuel.
 Andretti's stop was quick, and he came back out onto the track in second.
 He lined up just behind leader Rick Mears for the restart.

 As the leaders came down for the restart to complete lap 186, Andretti diced back and forth down the frontstretch, and passed Mears on the outside of turn one to take the lead in dramatic fashion.
 It was a rare move drivers would seldom attempt.
 Immediately after the pass Andretti began to pull away, but Mears reeled him back in after the exit of turn four.
 At the end of the main stretch, not to be upstaged, Mears pulled the same move, passing Andretti on the outside of turn one to re-take the lead.
 Almost immediately, Mears began pulling away from Andretti, as Andretti's handling began to go away.

 With only 11 laps to go, Mears began to lengthen his lead.
 Suddenly on lap 190, Andretti's father Mario Andretti stalled at the entrance to the pits.
 The yellow flag came out for the tow-in and bunched the field for another restart.
 A controversy erupted, as many felt Mario stopped on purpose in a ploy to aid his son.
 Mario denied this post-race, saying that he only warned Michael that "Whether he needs a yellow or not, I'm creating one because I can't make it to the pits."

+After the race, a fan who had been recording Mario's radio communication presented USAC with a tape of his crew ordering Mario to cause a caution.
+"Michael needs a yellow.
+Stop, Mario.
+Create a yellow!"
+After a pause in which Mario did not respond, the next communication then said, "We'll come on down and pick you up."
+USAC spokesman Bill Marvel said the organization would take no action on the matter, saying, "We are doing nothing about the tape.
+There is no acknowledgement from Mario on it indicating that he did anything wrong, and the bottom line is that the stopping by Mario did not change the outcome of the race."

 The green flag came out with six laps to go, and Mears got the jump on the restart.
 Michael Andretti's handling was not improving, and he was unable to challenge Mears for the lead.
 Mears cruised over the final five laps to the finish line, and became the third four-time winner of the Indianapolis 500.

 In a 2011 interview, Michael Andretti and Roger Penske both stated that had Andretti managed to put Mears a lap down, it likely would have been over for Mears.
-What changed the complexity of the race was that fact that Andretti suffered a cut tire just before he could have lapped Mears.
+What changed the complexity of the race was that Andretti suffered a cut tire just before he could have lapped Mears.